Which place is cheaper, Chattanooga or Columbia?

 Both Chattanooga and Columbia during the spring are popular places to visit.

 In the spring, Columbia is around the same temperature as Chattanooga.
-Typically, the spring temperatures in Columbia in April are around 64°F (18°C), and Chattanooga is about 62°F (17°C).
+Typically, the spring temperatures in Columbia in April average around 64°F (18°C), and Chattanooga averages at about 62°F (17°C).

 In Chattanooga, it's very sunny this time of the year.
 It's quite sunny in Columbia.
 In the spring, Columbia often gets more sunshine than Chattanooga.
 Columbia gets 273 hours of sunny skies this time of year, while Chattanooga receives 243 hours of full sun.